Hrubian/Pandalyzer/README.md

 Another challenging topic is conditional execution - if statements and for/while loops.
 We will support if statements and will analyze each branch of the if statement separately and then assume that the dataset is in non-deterministic state and we will remember all options.
-However, we will not support loops.
-TODO explanation
+However, we will not support while and for loops.

 In the initial version (proof of concept) we will assume that the code is not organized - it is just written line by line, no custom functions and no if statements.
 Support for functions and if statements will be added later.

-### How it will work

-We will go through the code sequentially and track column structure of all currently existing datasets and report any case of illegal operation.
-In case of if statement, we will remember all possible outcomes and if any new operation will be done on the resulting datasets, all possibilities will be tried.
-This could generally make the algorithm highly inefficient, but that is not the case in most pandas codes.